cppshizoidS/C-Cpp/OpenGL/readme.md

-a project with cude rotation using OpenGL and QT
+A project of cude rotation using OpenGL and QT